How to Control Allergies at Home

 This air purifier can cover rooms up to 815 square feet.
-It has a very smart system that it is customizable to target specific purification at toxins, odors, germs, or pet dander.
+It has a very smart system that is customizable to target specific purification at toxins, odors, germs, or pet dander.
 It is built with a standard HEPA filter that is working alongside with a carbon filter doing the outstanding job or purifying the air.
-It is very practical air purifier perfect for any small apartments or houses.
+It is a very practical air purifier perfect for any small apartment or house.

 |Optimal coverage||No timer control|